alexmcdermid/alexmcdermid/README.md

 I work for moments of clarity after solving the last piece of a challenging problem.
 I live on the west coast of Canada in Vancouver where I enjoy the outdoors and all it has to offer; I try to make time on the weekends to ski, hike and bike.
 I studied Cognitive Systems for five years at the University of British Columbia which was a mixture of Computer Science, Linguistics, Philosophy and Psychology.
 I'm proud to say I've graduated into the tech field where I spend my day to day as a software developer.

 ## IAM
 - A software developer with years of experience in the fast-paced startup ecosystem, primarily focusing on SaaS companies.
-My expertise lies in building scalable web applications using Ruby, Python, and JavaScript, and my role often requires me to wear many hats.
+My expertise lies in building scalable web applications using Java, Ruby, Python, and JavaScript.
+My roles have often required me to wear many hats.
 - A graduate of the University of British Columbia (Aug 2020), where I completed a BA in Cognitive Systems.
   - Cognitive Systems (COGS) is a multi-disciplinary undergraduate program at UBC involving four departments: Computer Science, Linguistics, Philosophy, and Psychology.
   - The program provides students with a grounding in the principles and techniques used by intelligent systems both natural and artificial.
 It emphasizes the study of existing systems (e.g., perception; linguistics), the design of new ones (e.g., machine vision; machine intelligence), and the design of interfaces between different forms of intelligent agents (e.g., human-computer interfaces).